Administrative Law Practice

-The lawyers in Davidoff Hutcher & Citron’s Administrative Law group actively represent clients in matters before city, county, state, and federal government agencies and administrative tribunals, particularly in regard to the New York City Administrative Code and the New York Codes, Rules and Regulations (NYCRR).
+The lawyers in Davidoff Hutcher & Citron’s Administrative Law practice actively represent clients in matters before city, county, state, and federal government agencies and administrative tribunals, particularly in regard to the New York City Administrative Code and the New York Codes, Rules and Regulations (NYCRR).

 Our administrative lawyers also have broad experience representing the interests of our clients in rule-making proceedings.
-They are experts in the requirements of the New York State Administrative Procedure Act as well as the City Administrative Procedure Act under the New York City Charter.
+They are seasoned in the requirements of the New York State Administrative Procedure Act as well as the City Administrative Procedure Act under the New York City Charter.

 Counseling clients on zoning and land use in New York City and aiding in the approval process of real estate improvements and development are a large part of our Administrative Law practice.
 We assist clients in obtaining a wide variety of government incentives and benefits in connection with the development of their property, as well as in securing approval for their projects.